ollionorg/flow-lineage/README.md

 <details><summary><strong>Click to view the sample lineage component.</strong></summary>
 <p>

-**How to use:** Create new file `flow-lineage.vue` in your vue.js project and import the lineage component.
+**How to use:** Create new file `FlowLineage.vue` in your vue.js project and import the lineage component.

 ```html
 <template>